compsy/u-can-act/README.md

   SNITCH_KEY: <the key which the snitcher should call>

   API_KEY: <the secret username that can be used to access the api>
-  API_SECREY: <the secret password that can be used to access the api>
+  API_SECRET: <the secret password that can be used to access the api>
 ```

 ### Development configuration